renatosantosti/chat-docs-commercial/README.md

 ```sh
 npm install
 ```

 To run locally you can start each service using (you must be within service´s folder):
 - ATTENTION: rest-api services depends on services: Elastic & Kibana, their host & ports should fill on .env
 ```sh
 npm run dev
 ```

-## Up all environment using docker container
+## Starting all services at same time using Docker

 Alternativelly you can start all services using Docker by docker-compose.yml